Lewy Body & Parkinson Dementia

 - DaTscan abnormal + preserved medial temporal lobes + visual hallucinations = classic board-question DLB presentation (vs. AD)

-- Concomitant AD pathology (amyloid plaques) is common in DLB and is associated with faster cognitive decline and less motor parkinsonism
+- Concomitant AD pathology (amyloid plaques) is common in DLB and is associated with faster cognitive decline, shorter survival, and fewer/less prominent visual hallucinations and fluctuations (more AD-like memory-predominant profile)

 Pathology